bob123456678/TrainControl/Readme.md

 A binary program ([TrackDiagramEditor](https://github.com/bob123456678/TrackDiagramEditor), Windows-only) is bundled for complete editing support, and accessible via the "Edit" button within the Layout tab.
 This will let you fully customize your layout.

-If you change the local files, clicking on "Sync Central Station" from the Tools tab will update the layouts.
+If you change the local files, clicking on "Sync Database w/ Central Station" from the Locomotives tab in the menu bar will update the layouts.
 This effectively lets you customize the layout even without a CS2/CS3.
 Some users might find this easier than inputting data into the Central Station UI.

 Some sample files are included in the `cs2_sample_layout` folder.